This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat oven to 350°F. Spray a 9X13 inch baking dish with nonstick cooking spray.
+- Preheat oven to 350°F. Butter a 9X13 inch baking dish or spray with nonstick cooking spray.

 - In a large mixing bowl, mix the first 8 ingredients until evenly combined.
 Add the chicken (2-3 cups), broccoli (3 cups), and rice (3 cups) and fold until evenly coated and ingredients are mixed.
 Pour into prepared pan.